 - Smaller CSS files (thanks to purging unused classes)

-Why Use Tailwind in WordPress?
+Why Use WordPress themes with Tailwind CSS?

 WordPress traditionally leans on monolithic CSS styles or frameworks like Bootstrap.
 But Tailwind’s: